carlitros900/android_kernel_archos_oxygen/README.md

 Maybe compatible with ARCHOS oxygen 70 / 80

-Also branded as BUSH Spira B3 10
+Also branded as BUSH Spira B3 10 (or B2 10)

 BUILD INSTRUCTIONS?